louisfaury/cruxponent/content/post/successor_2.md

 In short, the implications are that successor features can be learned via classical dynamic programming mechanisms.
-When coupled with stochastic approximation (sampling) and function approximations (say, neural networks) all the usual tricks (Bellman error minimisation, replay buffer, target networks, etc.) are valid.
+When coupled with stochastic approximation (sampling) and function approximations (say, neural networks), all the usual tricks (Bellman error minimisation, replay buffer, target networks, etc.) are valid.
 In deep reinforcement learning terms, it is safe to think of learning successor features to be roughly similar as implementing one of the many variants of DQN (except here for policy evaluation, not control).